realsuayip/rest-filters/docs/source/getting-started.rst

             ]

 Notice that we used resolved query parameter names while supplying fields for our constraint.
-This constraint will create a ValidationError when both fields are used at the same time:
+This constraint will raise a ``ValidationError`` when both fields are used at the same time:

 .. code-block:: json
     :caption: GET /api/users/?company.id=1&company.name=google